siegeon/magic.lambda.io/README.md

 slots.
 This slot is useful if you need to return zipped content as your HTTP response for instance.

-Notice, both the root arguments (lambda children) of this slot will be evaluated, in addition to its content nodes, evaluated once for each file.
+Notice, both the root arguments (lambda children) of this slot will be evaluated, in addition to its content nodes, evaluated once for each file declaration node.

 ```
 io.content.zip-stream